aanzolaavila/lapieza.io/README.md

 #### How it works
 This program reads the file line by line, each is converted into a slice of `int64` numbers, each of those is fed into a channel `inCh`.

+If there is an error in reading the line of numbers, there is an `error` fed into the `errs` channel.

 Concurrently running in other goroutine, we read from that channel `inCh`, calculate the answer with a linear `O(n)` algorithm, then feed it into another channel `outCh`.

-Meanwhile in the main thread, we are reading from the `outCh` channel and print them in a FIFO manner.
+Meanwhile in the main thread, we are reading from the `outCh` and `errs` channel and print them in a FIFO manner.
 This means that the is NO guarantee for the order of the output as some slices could be larger than others and take longer to process.

 #### Running
 ```bash